-For honest and ethical appraisals, count on J. Boyles Appraisals, LLC
+Honesty and Integrity: J. Boyles Appraisals, LLC

-J. Boyles Appraisals, LLC holds itself to the industry standards and rules set in place for ethics.
-We won't accept anything less from ourselves.
-We don't do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and collect the fee only if the loan closes.
+When busy with an appraisal, we follow the highest ethical standards possible.
+Doing assignments on contingency fees is never an option.
+That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
 We don't do assignments on percentage fees.
-That is probably the appraisal professions most important rule, because it would invite appraisal fraud since raising the value of the home would raise the their paycheck.
+That is perhaps the appraisal professions most important rule, because it would invite appraisal fraud since increasing the estimate of the home would increase the their paycheck.
 We don't do that.
-Other unethical practices may be established by state law or professional organizations that the appraiser belongs.
+Other unprofessional practices may be established by state law or professional societies to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
 We diligently follow these rules to the letter which means you can be at ease knowing we are going above and beyond to objectively determine the home or property value.

 As soon as you engage J. Boyles Appraisals, LLC we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.